 During the period from January 3, 2018 to January 19, 2018, Prof. Berhanu took part in several activities to help the doctoral program of the Mathematics Department of Addis Ababa University in Addis Ababa, Ethiopia.
 He devoted a lot of time to mentoring Jemal Yusuf, a doctoral student that started working under his direction recently.
 Since there are no qualified experts in Ethiopia in his areas of research, it was crucial that he met the student im to prepare him with some background material for future research work.

 Professor Shiferaw Berhanu also held several meetings with members of the Graduate Committee of the department to explore ways we can improve the course offerings and strengthen the training in Applied Mathematics.
+He was partially supported by the Abel Board.

 Dr Miranda Ijang Tebo-Ewungkem visited the University of Buea, South West Region, Cameroon from January 11th to the 21st, 2018.